Dre Campbell Farm

 15 Natural Ways to Get Rid of Asparagus Beetles

 The asparagus beetle is a pest you may find wherever asparagus is grown.
-It damages asparagus plants by feeding on the stems and leaves at certain times of the year.
+It can damage asparagus plants by feeding on the stems and leaves at certain times of the year.

 Today, we’ll cover natural ways to deal with these beetles.
-Read on to find out some tried-and-true methods to rid your garden of them.
+Read on to find out some tried-and-true methods to rid your garden of asparagus beetles.

 Damage